python-neo/wiz/README.md

 Hacker-vibe command-line shortcut manager.
 Store frequently used commands as named shortcuts and run them instantly from any terminal.

-Status: pre-alpha.
-The CLI is in early scaffolding.
+Status: finished.
+The main CLI is now functional.

 ## Table of Contents